 The first vintage in 2008 was such a limited production wine (500 cases) that they soon sold out due to demand.
 Production has grown significantly since then – total production is around 3,200 cases a year – with eventual plans to grow this to around 5,000 cases.
 The wines are selectively distributed in a number of markets across the country, mostly in restaurants and wine shops.
 There is also some distribution abroad including the UK, Switzerland and Hong Kong.
 The wines are offered to their membership list only once a year, in September – where the window to purchase direct from the winery is only about 2 weeks.

 And unlike wines from the other Harlan owned wineries, the Mascot is relatively accessible based on both its distribution model and its price point.
-The Mascot sees excellent restaurant distribution in the Napa Valley and is available at a number of retail outlets including ACME Wine Shop, Bounty Hunter and V Wine Cellars.
-Those wanting to taste select vintages of The Mascot can do so at the RH Wine Vault in Yountville.
+The Mascot sees excellent restaurant distribution in the Napa Valley and is often available at a number of retail outlets including ACME Wine Shop, Bounty Hunter, Gary’s in St. Helena, Oakville Grocery and V Wine Cellars.
+Those wanting to taste select vintages of The Mascot can often do so at the RH Wine Vault in Yountville.
 For more information and or to join the mailing list, visit: www.mascotwine.com